xxsimoxx/stats-for-update-manager/.github/CONTRIBUTING.md

 1. Make your code readable.
 1. Don't deep-nest with conditionals.
 1. Indent using tabs, not spaces.
+1. Prefer strict comparisons.
 1. Keep your code similar to the code you are contributing to.
 1. Don't `eval()`.
 1. JavaScript and CSS must not be minified or obfuscated.
 1. Code must be compatible with ClassicPress from 1.0.0 to the latest release, PHP from 5.6 to 7.4.

-If you want to get very close to how I standardize my code, look at my
+If you want to get very close to how I standardize my code, look at my ruleset for `phpcs`.
-<details><summary>phpcs checks</summary>
+<details><summary>ruleset.xml</summary>

 <p>